History of computer animation: Scanimate

 The first machine to achieve widespread public attention in the media was Scanimate, an analog computer animation system designed and built by Lee Harrison of the Computer Image Corporation in Denver.
 From around 1969 onward, Scanimate systems were used to produce much of the video-based animation seen on television in commercials, show titles, and other graphics.
 It could create animations in real time, a great advantage over digital systems at the time.
+American animation studio Hanna-Barbera experimented with using Scanimate to create an early form of digital cutout style.
+A clip of artists using the machine to manipulate scanned images of Scooby-Doo characters, scaling and warping the artwork to simulate animation, is available at the Internet Archive.

 National Film Board of Canada

 The National Film Board of Canada, already a world center for animation art, also began experimentation with computer techniques in 1969.
 Most well-known of the early pioneers with this was artist Peter Foldes, who completed Metadata in 1971.
 This film comprised drawings animated by gradually changing from one image to the next, a technique known as "interpolating" (also known as "inbetweening" or "morphing"), which also featured in a number of earlier art examples during the 1960s.
 In 1974, Foldes completed Hunger / La Faim, which was one of the first films to show solid filled (raster scanned) rendering, and was awarded the Jury Prize in the short film category at 1974 Cannes Film Festival, as well as an Academy Award nomination.
+Foldes and the National Film Board of Canada employed pioneering keyframe computer technology developed at the National Research Council of Canada (NRC) by scientist Nestor Burtnyk in 1969.
+Burtnyk and his collaborator Marceli Wein received the Academy Award in 1997 in recognition of their role in the field.
+The NRC team also contributed high-profile animation sequences to the celebrated BBC documentary series The Ascent of Man (1973).